steven-halla/casino_hell/README.md

 ######
 MASTER FIXER LIST: GOING THROUGH GAME REAL TIME TO FIX ALL BUGS, GOING TO GET ALL THE WAY TO THE END ON THIS ONE.
 3) fix screen speed for messages so they are all consistant
-4) add sound effects for menu when selecting new items
 5) add sound effects when confirming something via button press such as with yes/no menus
 6) need to fix it to where the player has to wait .5 seconds before they can select something from a menu
 7) menu keeps fixiting on no option